 If you use medical marijuana for medical purposes, you’ll want to stay up to date on all the legal changes occurring in the nation.
 You can subscribe to Cannabis News’ Canadian Cannabis News RSS feed or visit Health Canada’s website for the latest happenings.

 You also might find helpful information from MedicalMarijuana.ca’s website.
 In its Learning Center directory, patients can learn about various strains, condition, history and laws, as well as get recipes and locate compassion clubs.

 It’s important to note that in order to be compliant with current laws in Canada, you must have a prescription or have approval from Health Canada under the MMPR.

 If you suffer from chronic pain, it’s important to work with your physician to find a treatment plan that works for you.
 It may or may not include medical marijuana.
 Recommended methods of taking marijuana include vaporizing, making edibles, and oils and tinctures.

-If your chronic pain condition was caused by negligence or if you have trouble obtaining disability benefits, we invite you to call our legal team in Ontario at Preszler Law.
+If your chronic pain condition was caused by negligence or if you have trouble obtaining disability benefits, we invite you to call our legal team in Ontario at Preszler Injury Lawyers.
 Contact us at 1-800-JUSTICE® today for a free, no-obligation consultation.